1961 Indonesian census: Gaps in ethnographic data

 Unlike the previous census completed in 1930, the 1961 census did not capture information on Indonesia's ethnic groups.
 No ethnicity data was collected by successive governments from independence through the 1990s because they believed that information about the country's ethnic composition could be used to incite social and political instability.
 Such data would not be collected until the 2000 census following democratization and reforms in 1998.
 As a result, analyses of ethnic groupings at the national level throughout most of the 20th century were either extrapolated from 1930 data or educated estimates.

 Demographers have noted that this position on ethnicity differed from the government's attitude toward religion, whose information has been collected in all population censuses.
 Even so, religion was considered a sensitive topic that the complete 1961 data was never made public.
-The Central Bureau of Statistics only released statistics on religion for Jakarta, while researchers later obtained unpublished data for Yogyakarta and East Java.
+BPS only released statistics on religion for Jakarta, while researchers later obtained unpublished data for Yogyakarta and East Java.